-The logo of the School of Education also incorporates the cross from the shield of Saint Xavier University to acknowledge the mission and strategic directions of the University and the core values from the founding Sisters of Mercy.
+The logo of the Education Department also incorporates the cross from the shield of Saint Xavier University to acknowledge the mission and strategic directions of the University and the core values from the founding Sisters of Mercy.
 Caring, capable and highly qualified faculty personifies those attributes in the community of Saint Xavier University and in the profession of education.
 Additionally, the faculty directs the candidates' progress in the acquisition of the relevant knowledge, skills and dispositions.

 Programs of Study